 Selling Your House During a Divorce

 If you bought the house with a joint mortgage, both sides are going to be liable for making sure that it’s paid off.
 That means one person cannot be making decisions without consulting the other person (or at the very least, you shouldn’t).
-You also want to be clear on both sides about the overall value of the house, any upgrades that were made and paid for, tax concerns for both parties, personal effects, or anything else that might belong to or be preferred by one person.
+You also want to be clear on both sides about the overall value of the house, any upgrades that were made and paid for, tax concerns for both parties, personal effects, or anything else that might belong to or be preferred by either party.

-This is why it’s critical to consult a lawyer who is an expert in these kinds of specialists as well as a tax specialist who can walk you both through all of the potential pitfalls and issues that could arise with selling your house.
-You might not be up to speed on the latest tax code and you don’t want to sell your house in a manner that ends up hurting one or both of you when you go to pay your taxes.
+This is why it’s critical to consult a lawyer who is an expert in these kinds of things as well as a tax specialist who can walk you both through all of the potential pitfalls and issues that could arise with selling your house.
+You might not be up to speed on the latest tax code, and you don’t want to sell your house in a manner that ends up hurting one or both of you when you go to pay your taxes.

 When selling a house, there are so many small things you need to consider that can be hard to see or understand from the outside.
 However, it’s important to have these discussions now instead of when it’s too late, especially if the divorce proceedings are progressing.